lixinW/ship-hats-docs/integrated-tools.md

 <!--
-For information on specific versions of Tools in SHIP-HATS, refer to the [Tools](https://docs.developer.tech.gov.sg/docs/ship-hats-tools/#/tools-overview) guide. -->
+For information on specific versions of Tools in SHIP-HATS, refer to the [Tools](https://docs.developer.tech.gov.sg/docs/ship-hats-tools/#/tools-overview) documentation. -->

 <!--
 ### Project Management Tools